Skip to content

 Q: The user ID and/or password won’t work – what should I do?

-A: Please remind pupils to check the caps lock is off as the password is all in lower case.
+A: Please remind pupils to check the caps lock is off.
 The user ID and password is the same for all pupils in your school/college.

 Q: I’ve lost/forgotten our school user ID and password – can I call someone to get them?